nicpjocson/lbyarch-mp2/README.md

 # Kernel to perform 1-D stencil of vector X place the result in vector Y
 The program was run 30 times to get the average execution time for vector size n = 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>30</sup> of each kernel version.
-The average execution times are truncated to 4 decimal places.
+The average execution times are rounded to 4 decimal places.

 ## Performance of the Kernels in Debug Mode
 1.)
 Set 'Solution Configurations' to 'Debug'